Treatment / Chemotherapy

 An oncologist will determine the length of treatment and type of drugs based on an individual’s mesothelioma diagnosis.
 When it comes to treating mesothelioma, each patient has a different path and faces different challenges, but preparing for treatment can reduce stress and help improve recovery time.
 Here are some general guidelines to ensure the body and mind are ready.

-- Schedule Screenings: Doctors and oncologists will run a series of tests before treatment, assessing the heart, lungs, and kidneys function to ensure the patient is healthy enough to begin chemotherapy.
+- Schedule Screenings: Oncologists will run a series of tests before treatment begins by assessing the heart, lungs, and kidneys function to ensure that the patient’s body is well enough to begin chemotherapy.
 These screenings will also help determine the appropriate drug type and dosage.
-Chemo drug shortages are also reported, so calling ahead is always wise.
+Chemotherapy drug shortages are also sometimes reported, so calling ahead is always wise.

-- See the dentist: A dental exam will ensure your teeth and gums are healthy and don’t have any signs of infection.
+- Make Appointment to see the Dentist: A dental exam will ensure your teeth and gums are healthy and don’t have any signs of infection.
 Chemotherapy drugs are used to kill cancer cells, but they can also damage healthy cells in the mouth.
 Side effects include a swollen or blistered tongue, pain in the gums, and decreased saliva.
 These symptoms can worsen if there is a preexisting oral infection.
-A dentist will not only examine and clean your teeth, but he or she can also provide tips or prescribe supplements to keep your mouth healthy during treatment.
+A dentist will not only examine and clean your teeth but he or she can also provide tips or prescribe supplements to keep your mouth healthy during treatment.

-- Rest and relax: Arrive at the doctor’s office as rested and relaxed as possible.
+- Get Enough Rest and Relax: Arrive at the doctor’s office as well-rested and relaxed as possible.
 While the idea of treatment is stressful for many patients, consider it a positive part of the healing process.
 Maintaining a positive outlook will help to improve mental health support and the process as a whole.

-- Ask for help: Certain side effects, like nausea and vomiting, may mean patients will have to stay close to home or in bed during recovery.
+- Don’t be Afraid to ask for Help: Certain side effects, like nausea and vomiting, may mean patients will have to stay close to home or in bed during recovery.
 Having a few family members or close friends around can be helpful to run errands and assist with basic household chores.
-There are also companies that offer services such as dog walking and grocery and meal delivery for a fee.
+There are also useful companies that offer key services such as dog walking, grocery shopping and meal delivery for a fee.

 Common Side Effects of Chemotherapy